natcap/invest.users-guide/source/blue_carbon.rst

 * **Workspace**: The directory to hold output and intermediate results from the tool.
 After the run is completed the output will be located in this directory.

-* **Preprocessor key**: This is the default key for ranking different degrees of accumulation and decay as a result of LULC transitions.
+* **Preprocessor Key (CSV)**: This is the default key for ranking different degrees of accumulation and decay as a result of LULC transitions.
 It should be left as is.

  ==  ===========  ============  ============  ============
  Id  0            1             2             3